bseeger/jhu_ingest_csv/README.md

 This will just give the commands for how to run the migration.
 For a more in-depth tutorial on how to do that and what is going on at each step, please visit: [migrate_islandora_csv/TUTORIAL.md](https://github.com/Islandora/migrate_islandora_csv/blob/dev/TUTORIAL.md).
 For basic instructions, please read on.

-The key to the ingest is to ingest in this order:
+The key to the ingest is to ingest items in this order:
-* File
+* files
-* Node
+* nodes
-* Media
+* media

-If you don’t ingest the files and nodes first, media ingest will fail as Media are the items that is associate a Node with a File.
+If you don’t ingest the files and nodes first, media ingest will fail as Media are the items that associate a Node with a File.
 First, if not already on the server:
 `vagrant ssh`